dylprograms/README-Creator/README.md

 ## Questions

-If you would like to contact me, please use my email or github username: dylyoungprograms, fake@snail.mail
+If you would like to contact me, please use my email or github username: [dylyoungprograms](https://github.com/dylprograms/NodeJSProject), dlyoungworking@gmail.com